|

 itself.
 They are confusing policies

 with paradigms.
-A
+A paradigm is

-modes of … activity.”
-While at the
+an enduring group of adherents away from competing modes of … activity.”
+While at the same time it is “sufficiently

-same time it is “sufficiently open-ended to leave all sorts of problems for
+open-ended to leave all sorts of problems for the redefined group of

-of a paradigm without agreeing on, or even attempting to produce a full interpretation or rationalization of it.
+attempting to produce a full interpretation

-Lack of a standard interpretation or of an agreed reduction to rules
+or rationalization of it.
+Lack of a standard interpretation or of an

-will not prevent a paradigm from guiding research (1).”
+(1).”
 Before we delve any further into investigating the

 fitness of our differing approaches as paradigms, it is important to remember